← Back to ResourcesBreed Guides

 Picky eater Shih Tzu?

-Dental pain until proven otherwise (~85% have dental disease).
+Dental pain until proven otherwise (very common in the breed).
 Vet exam first.
 If dental is clear: 48-hour treat reset, scheduled meals, walk away if uneaten.
 Bone broth or canned topper.
 Refusing food >24 hours = vet visit.

 Is my Shih Tzu overweight?